Animeshp43/Task-management-web-application/README.md

 This repository contains a simple Task Management web application built to satisfy the internship assignment requirements.

-## What the assignment asked (extracted)
+## What the assignment asked
 - Build a simple Task Management web application where Project Managers (PMs) and Users can manage tasks effectively.
-(Source: PDF assignment). fileciteturn0file0
+(Source: PDF assignment).

 **PM Capabilities**
 1. Login (dummy login is fine).